Vyral/mark-ramey/_posts/2020-02-21-how-to-sell-your-home-part-2.md

 date: 2020-02-21 21:31:10
 tags:
   - Home Seller Tips
-excerpt: I’m explaining the four Ps and how they’ll help get your home sold.
+excerpt: I’m explaining the four P's and how they’ll help get your home sold.
 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Mark+Ramey/2020/The+Mark+Ramey+Group-+%5B20-24%5D+_+4+Ps+for+Selling+Part+2.mp4
 pullquote: I belong to a network of the top 1% of all real estate agents in the U.S.